ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Experiments

 \subsubsection{Sinking and Rising}

 To test the buoyancy system, the snake was first placed on the water surface with the bladders deflated.
 The snake was dropped while being filmed from a side-view window.
-Once the snake reached the bottom, the pressure line to all bladders was opened, and the snake was again filmed rising for post video processing.
+Once the snake reached the bottom, the pressure line to all bladders was opened, and the snake was again filmed rising for post-video processing.

-The results of the experiment are as follows: When the bladders are deflating, ARCSnake fell with an average acceleration of 0.045m/s$^2$.
+The results of the experiment, as shown in Fig. \ref{fig:buoyancy_bladder_system}, are as follows: When the bladders are deflated, ARCSnake fell with an average acceleration of 0.045 $\pm$ 0.04332 m/s$^2$.
 In field testing, ARCSnake took approximately 10 seconds to sink to the bottom of a 1.5-meter water tank.
-Once at the bottom, the bladders were reinflated with an upstream pressure of 6 psi, and ARCSnake rose with an acceleration of 0.027m/s$^2$.
+Once at the bottom, the bladders were reinflated with an upstream pressure of 6 psi, and ARCSnake rose with an acceleration of 0.02717 $\pm$0.04522 m/s$^2$.